Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 You don’t need to eat, drink or breathe.
 You know how to engrave necromantic runes into a melee weapon.
 Engraving a rune takes a stretch and replaces any runes you have already engraved, in the same weapon or a different one.
 You gain the benefits of your choosen rune listed below.

-- **Fallen Crusader:** Whenever you deal damage to a living creature with the weapon, you regain 1 HP.
+- **Fallen Crusader:** Whenever you deal damage to a living creature with the weapon, you heal 1 HP.
 - **Razorice:** The weapon is cold to the touch and attacks with it counts as magical.
 - **Unending Thirst:** While wielding the weapon your movement rate increases by 2.